Complete First Aid Kit Checklist for the Workplace

 Wound Care

-Industries such as manufacturing, agriculture, hospitality, and nursing have a higher-than-average risk of cuts due to the use of sharp equipment (slicing machinery, sickles, knives, and needles, respectively).
-Veterinarians and others who work with animals are also at risk of bites.
-Workplaces that use sharp equipment or carry a risk of bites should consider having bleeding control kits located throughout each facility.
+Industries such as manufacturing, agriculture, and hospitality have a higher-than-average risk of severe cuts due to the use of sharp equipment (slicing machinery, sickles, and knives, respectively).

 First aid kit checklist: